JuodaanViinaa/Laboratorio/README.md

 A quick start script named `quick_start.py` is provided with all relevant variables already declared.
 The user needs only change the values of all variables to something relevant to their project.
 That is, it will be necessary to change the summary filename, directory paths, subject names, column dictionaries, sheet names, all measures of the analysis list, as well as the `suffix`, `markColumn`, and `timeColumn` arguments of the `Analyzer` object.

 To get the actual values of the `markColumn` and `timeColumn` arguments (instead of the placeholder values provided) it is necessary to first run the script with the `analyzer.convert()` line _uncommented_.
 Then one ought to manually inspect one of the produced files and look for the columns in which the time and marks ([explained below](#marks)) are written.
 Those are the values needed for `markColumn` and `timeColumn`.
-After that, the user must _comment_ the `analyzer.convert()` line, and _uncomment_ the `analyzer.complete_analysis()` line and run again the code.
+After that, the user must _comment_ the `analyzer.convert()` line, and _uncomment_ the `analyzer.complete_analysis()` line and run again the script.
 If everything goes as planned, the full analysis should run with no further interaction.
-If the user is satisfied with the process, then they can delete the `relocate = False` argument of the analyzer object.
-This will make the code move the already-processed files from the temporary directory to the permanent one the next time the user runs it.
+If the user is satisfied with the process, then they can delete the `relocate = False` argument of the analyzer object and run the script again.
+This will make the code move the already-processed files from the temporary directory to the permanent one.

 ## Introduction